DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/finish.md

 Specifically you used the Consul Helm chart to:

-- Created an insecure Consul service mesh running inside of a Kubernetes cluster
+- Installed Consul service mesh in a Kubernetes cluster
 - Verified that gossip traffic was clear text
 - Verified that API traffic was clear text
 - Verified that ACLs were not enforced